Version

 • Rec 10: Proactively ensure that their scheme rules encourage all the relevant recommendations to the largest extent possible.

-The determined that the various transparency-related recommendations assigned to the different stakeholder groups, must be implemented by June 2024.
+The ERPB determined that the various transparency-related recommendations assigned to the different stakeholder groups, must be implemented by June 2024.

 Document download